 Education & Work-Related Expenses

-You may be able to claim a student loan interest payments you made on the student loan you took out on your behalf, provided you meet the other requirements.
+You may be able to claim a student loan interest deduction for the payments you made on the student loan you took out on your behalf, provided you meet the other requirements.

-In order for a taxpayer to claim a deduction for student loan interest, the loan must be incurred for the taxpayer, their spouse, or a person who was their dependent when they took out the loan.
+In order for a taxpayer to claim a deduction for student loan interest, the loan must be incurred for a taxpayer, their spouse, or a person who was their dependent at the time they took out the loan.
 Your parents don't qualify to claim the student loan interest deduction for the interest they paid on the loan because you weren't your parents' dependent at the time the loan was taken.

 - Tax Topic 456 - Student Loan Interest Deduction